Tick off the bucket list experience of swimming with whale sharks at Ningaloo.

-All tour operators offer a “no sighting” policy, giving guests the next available tour day free of charge.
-Tourists are encouraged to book a whale shark tour in advance (before your flights and accommodation!) and at the beginning of a holiday with tours running March to August (Exmouth) and March to end of June (Coral Bay).
+All Ningaloo whale shark tour operators offer a 'no sighting' policy, giving guests the next available tour day free of charge.
+Tourists are encouraged to book a whale shark tour in advance (before your flights and accommodation!) and at the beginning of a holiday.

-All 11 Ningaloo whale shark operators have an underwater photographer or videographer on board who can provide a lasting memento of the day's swim.
-So all you have to do is take in the incredible experience, knowing someone else is going to make you look good next to these big boys!
+All Ningaloo whale shark operators have an underwater photographer or videographer on board who can provide a lasting memento of the day's swim.
+All you have to do is take in the incredible experience, knowing someone else is going to make you look good next to these big boys!

-Each Ningaloo whale shark experience includes on-board education from dive instructors, most of whom are marine biologists/scientists.
-Additionally, many tour operators employee staff who are bilingual, so there's a chance they will speak your language (or at the very least, "speak to whale sharks" and make sure you have a great time).
+Each Ningaloo whale shark tour experience includes on board education from dive instructors, most of whom are marine biologists/scientists.
+Additionally, many tour operators employ staff who are bilingual, so there is a chance they will speak your language (or, at the very least, 'speak to whale sharks' and make sure you have a great time).

 Which tour do I book?

-Check out the list of Coral Bay and Exmouth whale shark tours below.
+- Check out the list of Coral Bay and Exmouth whale shark tour operators below!